How You Can Help

 - Never block the burrow opening which could prevent its exit or entrance.

-- Learn more about living with gopher tortoises in urban areas.
+- Learn more about living with gopher tortoises in urban areas and how to apply for recognition of a Gopher Tortoise Friendly Yard.

 Vehicle-caused mortality is a large contributor to gopher tortoise deaths.
 Often, tortoises burrow and forage for food near roads because roadsides are open and sunny.
 Here are things that you can do to help reduce road mortality: